abrolon87/vocabbank/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+Welcome to VocabBank!

+* Fork or clone this repo

+* Navigate into the project directory

-* System dependencies
+* Run 'bundle install' to install the dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* Run 'db:migrate' to run the migrations and create the database

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Start the server by running 'rails s' in the console

-* ...
+* Go to 'localhost:3000'

+You may create an account on VocabBank or signin using GitHub